 The underside of an external panel was also inspected.
 This shows the render on a layer of insulation as indicated on the record drawings which is fixed onto the concrete panel (refer Fig 10).
-The underside of the panel looked relatively sound with no cracks, spalling or exposed reinforcement.
+The underside of the panel looked sound with no cracks, spalling or exposed reinforcement.

 Internally the walls in the common areas had a plastered finish.
-There were some areas where the plaster had been damaged, but this was due to impact and abrasion rather than because of any underlying structural issues.
+There were various where the plaster had been damaged, but this was due to impact and abrasion rather than because of any underlying structural issues.

-Within the inhabited flats that were examined, the internal partition walls were also plaster finished and therefore the structure was concealed.
+Within the inhabited flat that was examined, the internal partition walls were also plaster finished and therefore the structure was concealed.